 After investigation officers finished all the questions, they should be able to assess whether the subject vulnerable person is TIP victim.
 Criminal investigation will be commenced if subject is identified as TIP victim.

 Building on the useful experience so far, we will further extend the victim screening mechanism of the Police to all 24 police districts in Hong Kong.
 Besides, the victim screening mechanism will also be extended to the LD.

 We will also appoint dedicated teams or officers in relevant departments to handle cases relating to TIP.

 Identified TIP victims will be provided with holistic and humane protection, including –

-Witness protection programme: when circumstances warrant, the Police will activate witness protection programme to protect the victims from further exploitation; they would also seek assistance from overseas LEAs for providing assistance and assurance to victims and families in their home country;
+Witness protection programme: when appropriate and when the situation so warrant, the Police will activate witness protection programme to protect the victims who are concerned about their personal safety.; they would also request overseas LEAs for assistance to victims and families in their home country when necessary;

 Provision of welfare support and assistance: the victims will be provided with the necessary support and assistance in a timely manner, including the provision of shelter, medical services, psychological support, counselling and financial assistance, etc. Where necessary, SWD will assist to assess the welfare needs for the victims and provide them with the appropriate services;

 Provision of financial assistance: departments concerned may consider providing financial assistance to victims residing overseas to enable them to return to Hong Kong to testify as witnesses.
 The assistance covers expenses incurred during their stay in Hong Kong, including accommodation, passage, daily subsistence and visa processing fees, etc.;

 Consideration of proper arrangements during prosecution process: departments concerned bring TIP cases to the attention of the Prosecutions Division of DoJ promptly, so that a timely and proper assessment of the issue, including the question of immunity, can be made by DoJ;